 “Tube and Table” labels facilitate returned flowers taken to the head table from collections for Gold, Rose and White (in the case of Tuggles) ADS Awards consideration are returned to their original placement within that collection.

 - Tube and Table Labels There are ten sets per sheet.
 Place one label on the exhibit’s tube/vase to take up to head table and the matching label on the exact location on the show property where stem was removed.
 We highly recommend you print these on Post-it 2100-J Removable labels.
 If you use a permanent label, it will not easily come off of your show properties.

 National Show Report Forms to return to the ADS

 A National Show Report Form must be completed and either mailed or emailed to the ADS Awards Committee Chair.
-This form was last updated in December 2016.
+These forms were last updated in December 2016 and February 2018.

 - National Show Report, “Fillable” PDF – Download this form and either enter the information in the blue boxes on the form, save the form, and then return email attachment to the Awards Chair or print a copy to write out your show report and mail to the Awards Chair.

 An ADS Show Judges Credential Report must be completed and either mailed or emailed to the Judges Credentials Chair.
 This form was last updated in August 2013.

 - ADS Show Judges Report Word to type in your show results report.

 - ADS Show Judges Report PDF to print and write your show results report.